A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations: Simulations

+We have also repeated the experiment in the more challenging second observation scenario.
 Fig.~\ref{fig10days2fig}a shows the performance of 4D-Var with a fixed background covariance matrix with varying window sizes $T=3\mr{h}$, $6\mr{h}$, $9\mr{h}$, $12\mr{h}$ and $18\mr{h}$.
 In the case of $12\mr{h}$ and $18\mr{h}$, we have used the idea of \cite{pires1996extending} to first find the optimum for shorter windows, and then gradually extend the window length to $T$ to avoid issues with non-convexity.
 This has resulted in better optimum at the cost of longer computational time (it did not make a difference at shorter window lengths).
 Overally, we can see that the $T=12\mr{h}$ has the best performance, but the computational time is longer than for $T=9\mr{h}$ (as we in fact first find the optimum based on the first half of the observations in the window, and then continue with the other half).
 At $T=18h$ the performance diminishes due to the non-convexity of the likelihood, and even the gradual extension of the window length fails to overcome this problem.

-Fig.~\ref{fig10days2fig}b compares the performance of our method (based on $T=9h$, but with choices of $b$ from 1 to 5) with 4D-Var with fixed window length ($T=12h$), ENKF and EN4D-Var.
+Fig.~\ref{fig10days2fig}b compares the performance of our method (based on $T=9h$, but with choices of $b$ from 1 to 5) with 4D-Var with fixed window length ($T=12h$), ENKF and Hybrid 4D-Var.
 For this synthetic dataset, our 4D-Var-based method with $b=3$ offered the best performance. $b=4$ was similar but with higher computational cost, and $b=5$ resulted in worse performance, likely due to the non-linearity of the system.
 We can see that using observations in earlier assimilation windows to update the background covariance matrix in a flow-dependent way is very beneficial, with relative errors reduced by as much as 70-90\% compared to using a fixed background matrix.

 To better understand the reason for this improvement in performance, on Fig.~\ref{figcovloc} we have plotted the average correlations in background covariances between the components at a given distance, in the cases $b=1, 2, 3$, for the first observation scenario computed at the last observation window (after 24 hours).
 As we can see, as $b$ increases, the background covariance matrix changes and becomes less-and-less localised.